 Gut: “Yes you did.
 Should I call your girlfriends and ask them to refresh your memory?”

 Heart: “Fine, but I was just being paranoid.
 This guy truly loves me.
-I can see it in his eyes and I feel it in his kiss.
+I can see it in his eyes and I feel it when he is kissing me.
 He would never cheat on me.”

 Gut: “Two things.
 One, he cheated on his now ex-wife.
 Need I say more?
 Two, remember the other night around midnight when he got a text, jumped up, read it, turned his phone over on the table and started kissing you?”